dorontal/consciousness/README.md

    existence, and dies when that other thing dies (if this then that, or the principle of conditionality, aka "Idappaccayatā").

-### Consciousness is "relationship"
+## Consciousness is "relationship" - a relational process

-Take any collection of things i nthe universe.
+Take any collection of things in the universe.

-Consciousness is "relationship" - between this collection of things and any other thing(s).
+Consciousness is "relationship" - between this collection of things and other thing(s).

-If something not in the collection changes such that something in the collection changes, then this is what we mean by relationship.
+If something not in the collection changes such that something in the collection changes as a result, then there is a "relationship" between the collection and other things.

+Since every thing is in flux, it follows that relationships are all in flux - they are a process.

-* Implication: Any collection of things in the universe is conscious, unless changes to things not in the collection never cause a change in things that are in the collection.
+Under this definition, due to the two axioms above, any collection of things in the universe is conscious, unless changes to things not in the collection never cause a change in things that are in the collection - but that is not possible because of axiom 2 - all things are connected to other things - and axiom 1 - all things are in flux.

-* Under the axioms above, everything you can define in the universe as a thing or a collection of things is conscious.

-* Consciousness is a process of "relationship" - relationship that is also in flux.

-* One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or organization of a collection, or to entropy in the collection (system).

 ### Problems with this theory

-* This theory does not even addresss the topic of "degrees of consciousness".
-Under this theory, there is no reason for one thing to be considered more conscious than another, there is no difference between the consciousness of an atom and that of a human.
-Consciousness is just that constantly changing relationship between things inside the circle and outside of it.
+* This theory does not adress the question of whether "degrees of consciousness" are possible.
+Under this theory, there is no reason for one thing to be considered more conscious than another, there is no difference between the consciousness of an atom, a stone and that of a human being.
-  One cannot quantify such relationships in the sense of saying that there is more of a relationship in one collection of things vs another.
-You could say that one collection of things is more organized, has less entropy than another collection.
-But this theory does not ascribe more consciousness to systems that are more highly organized.
-Such systems are still just a collection of things and the things in the collection will be connected to all things in and out of the collection and it is that connection or relationship that emobdies the consciousness of the system.